eProsima/Integration-Service-docs/docs/binaries.rst

         $ ./configure --libdir=/usr/lib

-If you didn't installed Fast-RTPS in the default path, you must provide to autotools the path of fastrtps and fastcdr libraries, for example:
+If you haven't installed Fast-RTPS in the default path, you must provide to autotools the path of fastrtps and fastcdr libraries, for example:

 ::